Pepperi-Addons/client-actions-docs/actions/finish.md

 This function is passed to the event as a data parameter of the interceptor.\
 When calling the finish event, the completion function is passed in the eventData and it is executes when the event loop ends.

+### Parameters
+Parameter object will be the data the user produced in the interceptor.

 ### Return Object:
-An object that the user creates.
+Client stop the event loop.
+There is no callback.

 ## Usages
 ```typescript